kubernetes/kubernetes/docs/proposals/network-policy.md

 ### Open Questions

 - A single podSelector per NetworkPolicy may lead to managing a large number of NetworkPolicy objects, each of which is small and easy to understand on its own.
-Allowing a podSelecor per ingress rule would allow for fewer, larger NetworkPolicy objects that may be easier to manage, but harder to understand individually.
-This proposal has opted to favor a larger number of smaller objects that are easier to understand.
-Is this the right decision?
+However, this may lead for a policy change to require touching several policy objects.
+Allowing an optional podSelector per ingress rule additionally to the podSelector per NetworkPolicy object would allow the user to group rules into logical segments and define size/complexity ratio where it makes sense.
+This may lead to a smaller number of objects with more complexity if the user opts in to the additional podSelector.
+This increases the complexity of the NetworkPolicy object itself.
+This proposal has opted to favor a larger number of smaller objects that are easier to understand, with the understanding that additional podSelectors could be added to this design in the future should the requirement become apparent.

 - Is the `Namespaces` selector in the `NetworkPolicySource` struct too coarse?
 Do we need to support the AND combination of `Namespaces` and `Pods`?

 ### Examples